nolangh/superHi/README.md

 # this is all the projects for superHi

-# individual projects will be added then seperated once completed.
+ individual projects will be added then seperated once completed